Jason2Brownlee/Quake2BotArchive/research/bots/ltk.md

 # Licensed To Kill (LTK)

-Licensed To Kill (LTK) Action Quake2 bot by Connor Caple aka "RiEvEr" and later by Paril and Fred circa 1999-2007.
+Licensed To Kill (LTK) Action Quake2 bot by Connor Caple aka "RiEvEr" between 1999-2000 and later extended by Paril, Fredrick Andreas aka "Fred", and Connor Caple aka "RiEvEr" circa 2005-2007.

 Based on the ACE bot.